How can I help?

 7. Iron-Rich Foods for Strength

-Iron prevents anemia, common after a transplant.
+Iron prevents anaemia, common after a transplant.
 Eat:

 • Spinach, lentils, kidney beans